 The “Custom Input” option is provided for coding questions using which you can add custom input values to your code and test the output.
 You can also include the debug print statements in your code to verify the logic.

-When you run your program with custom inputs, the Questions test cases are not executed.
+The question's test cases are not executed when you run your program with custom inputs.
 A custom test case executes your logic using the given input values.
 The output from your program and any debug outputs are captured and printed.

 For example, consider the function to calculate the sum of all elements in an array.
 Assuming that your logic in the function is not able to produce the expected output, you can debug the logic using custom input values as shown below: